 Vitamin C is a versatile vitamin with a wide range of tasks.
 Accordingly, its fields of application are wide.

-- Strong defenses Strong defenses are the basic requirement for a vital life.
+- Strong defences: Strong defences are the basic requirement for a vital life.
 If the immune system cannot properly perform its important task, we suffer from infections more often.
 Vitamin C plays a crucial role in the immune system's function.
-Vitamin C as a food supplement can, therefore, support the body's defense system in the fight against pathogens such as viruses, bacteria, and fungi.
+Vitamin C as a food supplement can, therefore, support the body's defence system in the fight against pathogens such as viruses, bacteria, and fungi.

-- Glowing skin As an important antioxidant, vitamin C also plays an important role in skin health.
-Harmful free radicals are generated, particularly with exposure to UV radiation, which among other things promotes premature aging and thus also wrinkles of the skin.
+- Glowing skin: As an important antioxidant, vitamin C also plays an important role in skin health.
+Harmful free radicals are generated, particularly with exposure to UV radiation, which among other things promotes premature ageing and thus also wrinkles of the skin.
 Antioxidants like vitamin C can fight free radicals.
 This is how vitamin C can contribute to beautiful and radiant skin.

 Buying vitamin C - what should you pay attention to?